mbaumer/us_hep_funding/docs/_states/TN.md

 <a name="TN-01"></a>
 [Back to top](#top)
 ## TN-01 -- Rep. David Roe (R)
+### Committees
+David Roe is the #3 Republican on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016